ketgo/py-abac/docs/source/components/context.rst

 .. note::

-   As attribute values are retried from :class:`AttributeProvider` objects sequentially, an eager lookup is performed.
+   As attribute values are retrived from :class:`AttributeProvider` objects sequentially, an eager lookup is performed.
-   This means any subsequent :class:`AttributeProvider` objects will be skipped moment the very first provider returns a value.
+   This means any subsequent :class:`AttributeProvider` objects will be skipped instant the very first provider returns a value.